Skip to main content

 PebbleDesk

 PebbleDesk’s Home tier is designed specifically for providers with up to 15 children.
-At $20/month flat rate, the cost stays the same whether you have 6 or 15 kids enrolled.
-Attendance tracking, ratio monitoring, and subsidy billing are included.
+At $20/mo equivalent, paid upfront annually rate, the cost stays the same whether you have 6 or 15 kids enrolled.
+Attendance tracking, ratio monitoring, and licensing records are included.
 The interface is built for a single-provider operation, not simplified down from a center version.

 Brightwheel